In mid-2021 Tesla announced it’s only using cameras for Autopilot, what it calls Tesla Vision, eliminating radar from its vehicles.

 On the other hand, since radar can’t actually “see” the road, manufacturers added cameras to help detect road markings, in order to keep a vehicle centered with lane markings, for example.

 Tesla was one of the first to integrate cameras all around the vehicle as standard equipment, allowing the car to see 360 degrees and up to 250 meters.
 In addition, Tesla has integrated powerful AI computing into its cars (see Hardware 3) that allows the vehicle to process camera images far faster than ever possible before, making other sensors such as radar and ultrasonic sensors redundant, if not confusing for the system to process.

 This has come as a shock to many in the industry who feel quite the opposite, in fact, that more sensors such as LiDAR are needed, not fewer sensors.
 It also raises the question of how Autopilot will handle low visibility situations such as in twilight, evening or foggy situations where radar still functions.
 In fact, Tesla’s website previously proclaimed that its radar “passes through fog, dust, rain, snow and under cars,” and that “radar plays an essential role in detecting and responding to forward objects,” something owners who drive in less than ideal conditions may now need to worry about.

 Radar Removed from Tesla Vehicles

-Starting in mid-2021, Tesla will no longer equip vehicles with radar sensors and will rely solely on cameras for its Autopilot and Full Self-Driving capabilities (see what’s the difference).
+Starting in mid-2021, Tesla no longer equipped vehicles with radar sensors and they now rely solely on cameras for Autopilot and Full Self-Driving capabilities (see what’s the difference).
 This change started with the Model 3 and Model Y in North America, while vehicles outside of North America and the Model S and Model X will continue to include radar for the time being.